 With rapid rotations, the tabletops in a cha chaan teng are wiped a lot and do not have enough time to dry before the next customer sits down.
 So more often than not, the receipts placed on the table are soaked, and the pen ink will bleed through the paper.

 Because of the slippery table surface, the plastic water cups often slide around on the table.
 When this happens, you may sometimes see children using this opportunity to pretend they are moving the glasses around by telekinesis.

-The rich history and eccentricities of cha chaan tengs have earned them much respect from Hongkongers.
+Its rich history and eccentricity have earned the cha chaan teng much respect from Hongkongers.
 Milk tea, yuenyeung, egg tarts, and pineapple buns—all of which are cha chaan teng essentials—are considered to be part of Hong Kong’s intangible cultural heritage.
-If you want to give these Hong Kong specialities a try, check out our list of cha chaan tengs that are most worth trying to taste the charm of this unique culinary experience.
+If you want to give these specialities a try, check out our list of cha chaan tengs that are most worth trying to taste the charm of this unique culinary experience.